-View the answers to the most often asked questions related to housing and the phased return to campus.
+View the answers to the most common questions related to housing and the return to campus this spring.

 The phases and move-in dates for new and returning students are:

 The following students have been approved for early arrivals and will receive check-in information from their supervisors and coaches: international students, teaching interns, ROTC, resident assistants (RAs), First Year Advisors (FRADs), Orientation Staff (O-staff), Pathways Peer Mentors, and fall and winter student-athletes.
 Housing and Residence Life will notify all students of their assigned move-in dates and times.
 The University remains in close communication with our international students providing the necessary support as they make their individual fall semester plans.

 All students will be required to view the Return-to-Campus Guide for Students video and commit to the Paladin Promise.
 All students living in campus housing also will be required to sign their housing agreement before picking up their keys and attending in-person classes.
 Students will receive a separate email with instructions to view the training and complete this agreement and other forms.
 More information on athletic events and on- and off-campus student activities will be shared closer to the first move-in dates.
 Except for move in, the campus will remain closed to non-approved visitors as a precaution until area health metrics improve.
 We are also encouraging students to limit their off-campus travel as much as possible.

 Housing and Residence Life will create an engaging and educational residential experience rooted in a commitment to a safe and healthy community.

 Furman will open this fall with an arrival process that supports a safe and healthy campus opening while embracing and celebrating the Furman spirit.